 Congratulations !
 Having a child is a life-changing moment – we hope everyone is settling into their new roles, whether as parents, siblings, grandparents or other supporters.

+What is Baptism?
 Baptism, or being Christened, is when someone becomes a member of the Christian church.
 When children are baptised, parents are thanking God for the gift of life and deciding to start their child on a journey of faith.
-In baptism, we use water as a powerful symbol to indicate the person is being cleansed and making a new beginning as a member of Christ’s Church.
+In baptism, we use water as a powerful symbol to indicate the person is making a new beginning as a member of Christ’s Church.